 Use a good-quality microfiber cloth and a little bit of water to speed up the process.
 Make sure to wring it out well—you only need a small amount of water to allow the microfiber to attract dirt and dust, but not so much that the water clogs up the fibers before any dust or dirt can attach to them.

 When in doubt, cheat: As with walls, you can use a lightly damp mop on baseboards to speed things up if you choose—more so if you dust and/or clean them consistently.
 We love this trick for maintenance cleaning, but if you haven’t cleaned your baseboards in a while, you may need to clean them by hand first initially.
-You can then follow up with a maintenance schedule (i.e., dust weekly or at least once a month; clean quarterly).
+You can then follow up with a maintenance schedule (i.e., dusting during weekly chores or at least once a month; clean quarterly).

 This is also an excellent trick to use if you suffer from a bad back or hips, or if you struggle to kneel on the floor, which are all issues for me.
 It’s also extremely quick!
 We so far love using my O-Cedar Spin Mop on baseboards, but I’m still on the lookout for other options.
 Play around with what you have and see what works best, but, as mentioned before, do it at your own risk.